-Achieving a firm and intricate understanding of your company’s financial picture may the greatest challenge of any business owner, large or small.
-It’s estimated that even many Fortune 500 CEOs (as much as 30%) have devoted the first few years of their careers to understand finance.
+Achieving a firm and intricate understanding of your company’s financial picture may be the greatest challenge for any business owner, large or small.
+It’s estimated that even many Fortune 500 CEOs (as much as 30%) have devoted the first few years of their careers to understanding finance.
 There’s a tremendous amount of financial data to crunch.

 KPI #1: Net Profit Margin

 Divide net profit by net sales and you’ll have the number that reveals the efficiency with which your company converts its revenue into profits.
 It’s the percentage of revenue remaining, after all operating expenses, interest, taxes, and preferred stock dividends (if any) have been deducted from your company’s total revenue.